JetBrains/amper/docs/Documentation.md

 Here is the list of [currently supported toolchains and their settings](DSLReference.md#settings-and-test-settings).

-See [multi-platform settings configuration](#multi-platform-settings) for more details.
+See [multiplatform settings configuration](#multiplatform-settings) for more details.

 #### Configuring Kotlin Serialization